strapdata/elassandra/docs/elassandra/source/configuration.rst

 	In such case, the Elasticsearch shards remain UNASSIGNED and indices are red.
 You can fix that by manually altering the keyspace replication map, or use the Elassandra ``index.replication`` setting to properly configure it when creating the index.

+If you want to deploy some indices to only a subset of the datacenters where your elastic_admin keyspace is replicated:

+* Define a list of ``datacenter.tags`` in your **conf/elasticsearch.yml**.
+* Add the index setting ``index.datacenter_tag`` to your local indices.

+A tagged Elasticsearch index is visible from Cassandra datacenters having a matching tag in their ``datacenter.tags``.

 ..
 TIP::

    Cassandra cross-datacenter writes are not sent directly to each replica.
 Instead, they are sent to a single replica with a parameter telling to the replica to forward to the other replicas in that datacenter.
    These replicas will directly respond to the original coordinator.
 It reduces network traffic between datacenters when there are replicas.